BestTimesToVisit.com Logo

 attraction

-Experience the magic of Marine Drive, also known as the Queen's Necklace, at night.
-The illuminated coastline, the sea breeze, and the vibrant atmosphere create a mesmerizing spectacle.
-Enjoy street food and soak in the city's nightlife.
+Experience the magic of Marine Drive, Mumbai's iconic Queen's Necklace, as night falls.
+The illuminated coastline, the cool sea breeze, and the vibrant street life create a mesmerizing atmosphere.
+Enjoy a street-side chai for a truly local experience.

 Best time: October-March